n8modo/openpose/README.md

 # Running openpose
- To run the openpose from this image, use the following command: `docker run -t -i --net=host -e DISPLAY --device=/dev/video0 --runtime=nvidia -v $HOME/.Xauthority:/home/developer/.Xauthority --rm 721466574657.dkr.ecr.us-east-1.amazonaws.com/openpose:latest`.
+ To run the openpose from this image, use the following command: `docker run -t -i --net=host -e $DISPLAY --device=/dev/video0 --runtime=nvidia -v $HOME/.Xauthority:/home/developer/.Xauthority --rm 721466574657.dkr.ecr.us-east-1.amazonaws.com/openpose:latest`.
 The default CMDs run the hand and face detection, but you can change this by passing additional arguments at the end of the command line.

  This assumes that `/dev/video0` is the webcam you want to use - it must be exposed to the docker container.
 ### Potential problems: